Jayden-Nyamiaka/Implementing-Programming-Languages/README.md

 ## Grade Received: A+

-## Compile Instructions
+## Implemented Languages
-Each lab folder is an individual project that contains an implementation of a language in OCaml.
+Each lab folder is an individual project that contains an implementation of a programming language in OCaml.
+The languages for each lab are as follows:
 - lab1: imp
   - Featureless Imperative Language
   - Untyped / Unityped (Only Integers)